lynnfaraday/aresmush.com/tutorials/code/extra-contribs.md

 {% note %}
 All folders are optional, so just omit any that don't apply to your plugin.
 {% endnote %}

+## Submitting Themes

+You can submit a web portal theme.
+The folder structure for a theme includes:

+* A `styles` folder with `custom_style.scss` and `colors.scss`.
+* An optional `images` folder with the [theme images](/tutorials/config/website.html) needed by the portal.
+You can supply all, any, or none of the images.

 ## Submitting Patches